DmitriyEshenko/accel-ppp-docs/recommendations.rst

 Increase ARP cache size
 -----------------------------

-If accel-ppp used as DHCP BRAS important to increase ARP cache size.
+If accel-ppp used as DHCP BRAS important to increase ARP cache size, otherwise you can cache overflow and clients have lost connections.
 Edit /etc/sysctl.conf and add next:

 .. code-block:: sh